OmChavan1108/Spotify-html-css-/README.md

 # Spotify-html-css-
-Made simpe html and  avdanced css techniques it is a clone of spotify
+Made clone of spotify using html and  avdanced css techniques.